This is how we select ideas for the Quant Value investment newsletter

-Once I have a list of companies, I build an analysis spreadsheet with five years of historical financial results on each of the companies.
+Once we have a list of companies, we build an analysis spreadsheet with five years of historical financial results on each of the companies.

 Make sure a company is correctly included

-The spreadsheet helps me make sure the company is not wrongly included in the screener because of data errors or unusual numbers (a large once off profit for example) in its financial statements.
+The spreadsheet helps us make sure the company is not wrongly included in the screener because of data errors or unusual numbers (a large once-off profit for example) in its financial statements.

 This is what part of the spreadsheet looks like: